- Did you just find out your Spouse/Partner is having an affair?

 - The major attraction in an affair is NOT the love partner but the positive mirroring of the self –“the way I look when I see myself in the other person’s eyes.”

 - The conventional wisdom is that the person having an affair isn’t “getting enough” at home.
-That may be true, but often the truth is the person isn’t giving enough.
+That may be true, but often the truth is that person isn’t giving enough.

-- The single best indicator of whether a relationship can survive infidelity is how much empathy the unfaithful partner shows for the pain they have caused.
+- The single best indicator of whether a relationship can survive infidelity is how much empathy the unfaithful partner shows the betrayed partner for the pain they have caused.

 - Gradually rebuild trust – through actions, not promises.

 - Allow time to heal – although time alone (without effort) is not enough.